top of page

 Reviling is often considered as a form of verbal abuse and can be hurtful and damaging, it can be used to silence and intimidate, and it can lead to creating a toxic and hostile environment.
 Reviling can also be used as a tactic to manipulate, mislead, or control others.

-Example sentences of revile
+Example sentences containing revile

 1. The politician chose to revile his opponent during the debate.